verrazzano/docs/content/en/docs/reference/vpo-verrazzano-v1alpha1.md

 </td>
 <td>
 <p>
 (Inlined from <a href="#install.verrazzano.io/v1alpha1.CommonKubernetesSpec">CommonKubernetesSpec</a>.
-Inlined comments are appended below.)
+Inlined comments are appended in the following.)
 </p>
 <em>(Optional)</em>
 <p>Specifies the number of pod instances to run.</p>